-- 26. (1) Assistance by the District Police In every case to which rule 24 applies, immediate information shall be given by the Railway Police of the area to the District Police, who, if so required, shall afford all necessary assistance and shall, if occasion arises, carry the investigation beyond the limits of the railway premises.
-But the Railway Police of the area shall primarily be responsible for carrying on the investigation within such limits. - (2) Subject to the provisions of these rules, the further prosecution of the case, on the conclusion of the police investigation, shall rest with the Railway Police. - 27.
-Communication of the result of police investigation The result of every police investigation shall be reported at once to the District Magistrate or other officer appointed in this behalf by the State Government, to the Head of the Railway Administration concerned or other officer appointed by him, and to the Commissioner of Railway Safety. - 28.
-District Police to discharge duties of Railway Police Wehre there is no Railway Police in the area, the duties imposed by rules 23, 24 and 25, sub-rule (2) of rule 26, and rule 27 on the Railway Police of the area, or on the Head of such Railway Police, shall be discharged by the District Police or by the District Superintendent of Police, as the case may be. - 29.
-Repeal and Saving (1) The Railway (Notices of and Inquiries into Accidents) Rules, 1973, are hereby repealed. - (2) Notwithstanding such repeal, anything done or any action taken under the rules hereby repealed shall be deemed to have been done or taken under the corresponding provisions, of these rules.
+(1) In every case to which Rule 24 applies, immediate information shall be given by the Railway Police of the area to the District Police.
+Who, if so, required, shall afford all necessary assistance and shall, if occasion arises, carry the investigation beyond the limits of the railway premises.
+But the Railway Police of the area shall primarily be responsible for carrying on the investigation within such limits.

+(2) Subject to the provisions of these rules, the further prosecution of the case, on the conclusion of the police investigation, shall rest with the Railway Police.

+- 27. Communication of the result of police investigation.-The result of every police investigation shall be reported at once to the District Magistrate or other officer appointed in this behalf by the State Government to the Head of the Railway Administration concerned or other officer appointed by him, and to the Commissioner of Railway Safety. - 28.
+District Police to discharge duties of Railway Police.-Where there is no Railway Police in the area, the duties imposed by Rules 23, 24 and 25 sub-rule (2) of Rule 26, and Rule 27 on the Railway Police of the area, or on the Head of such Railway Police, shall be discharged by the District Police or by the District Superintendent of Police, as the case may be.

+- (1) The Railway (Notices of and Inquiries into Accidents) Rules, 1973, are hereby repealed. - (2) Notwithstanding such repeal, anything done or any action taken under the rules hereby repealed shall be deemed to have been done or taken under the corresponding provisions of these rules.